Hiroreco/enreco-archive/recap-data/chapter1/day1/nodes/gigi-c1d1.md

 [Gonathon with a G](#embed:https://www.youtube.com/live/y9KKa_k2VTU?si=wZsW1DBJimIdz-06\&t=607)

-An important detail about Gonathon: *he* (at least for the time being) identifies as a knight, and his weapon of choice was a pair of metal fists, or the [Gremlin Grenade](https://www.youtube.com/live/y9KKa_k2VTU?feature=shared\&t=3085), which unleashes devastating explosions when activated.
+An important detail about Gonathon: *he* (at least at the time) identified as a knight, and his weapon of choice was a pair of metal fists, or the [Gremlin Grenade](https://www.youtube.com/live/y9KKa_k2VTU?feature=shared\&t=3085), which unleashed devastating explosions when activated.

 Gonathon was sorted into the Cerulean Cup guild, known for its spirit of empathy, along with four other members.
 However, the harmonious image didn’t last long.
 Tensions flared when their rival guild, the Amber Coin, attempted to [kidnap](https://www.youtube.com/live/y9KKa_k2VTU?si=xE2vDkSE0e1yKT_w\&t=5565) one of Cerulean Cup’s own, the so-called Hot Pink One.
 This act of aggression led the Cerulean Cup members to unanimously declare Amber Coin as their worst enemy.
 Fortunately, our empaths eventually managed to retrieve their guildmate.